 - Most small businesses

 Is Tide really free?

 - FREE account: The account itself is free (i.e. no monthly fees).
 You just pay 20p for transfers and they’re free for a year if you use this link.
-No phone support on this account.
+Online chat support (no phone support).

 - PLUS account: £9.99+VAT per month, 20 free transfers per month, phone support included along with a bunch of other account perks.

 - PRO account: £18.99+VAT per month, unlimited free transfers, otherwise very similar to the PLUS account.

 - CASHBACK account: £49.99+VAT per month, pretty much the same as the PRO account but 0.5% cashback on card purchases and access to a dedicated account management team.

 For most businesses the free account is probably more than enough to get you started.
 It’s worth noting that if you spend more than £10,000 per month on stock etc. then the Cashback account may pay for itself due to the generous 0.5% cashback rate.

 The really nice thing about Tide, especially when you’re just starting out, is that if you’re not making any money the account doesn’t cost you a penny.
 As your turnover grows there’s a small 20p charge for each transfer in or out of the account (depending on the account type).
 Card payments are free and as an added bonus Tide are kindly waiving the 20p charges for the first year if you use this link to sign-up.